Q: DO I NEED TO MAKE AN APPOINTMENT/RESERVATION FOR VOUCHERS?

 Q: Should I have my own shoes/harness/chalk?

 A: Highly recommended!
 Training and competing in your own equipment provides a certain kind of comfort.
 You don’t have to worry about rentals and risking your size not being available.
-If you are ready to compete - it is helpful to have your own gear.
-Personal gear is higher quality than rentals - which are typically used by lower level of climbers.
-Keep in mind how often your feet change sizes and how often you compete when making a decision to buy shoes.
+If you are ready to compete, it is helpful to have your own gear.
+Personal gear is higher quality than rentals.
+Keep in mind how often your feet change sizes and how often you compete when making a decision to buy shoes, we are happy to help any climber find the appropriate gear for their needs!

 Q: When can I sign up for Team?

-A: Team is invite only!
+A: Team is by invitation only!
 When we feel that Team is a good fit for you, we will let you know.
 You also can schedule a tryout with the front desk.

 Q: How do I make up a class?